mgnsk/evcache/README.md

 If a user is holding an active value (has not closed the io.Closer yet) it is guaranteed that Evict returns the same exact value for the first concurrent user who called Evict for that key.
+The key is prevented from being overwritten until all users close the closers.